 But there is a limitation here.

 By default, Excel produces output as General Text format by this operation.

 - If you want to change the format of the output, you have to manually do this by going to the General option of the Excel Toolbar under the Home tab.
 Home>General.

 Here I want to get the output in Currency($) format.

-- So I am selecting the output column, clicking the General option, and choosing Currency($) from there.
+- So I select the output column, click the General option, and choose Currency($) from there.

 I will find the output changed in Currency($) format, which I want.